quicwg/base-drafts/draft-ietf-quic-http.md

 - Placeholders, identified by a Placeholder ID

 In HTTP/3, stream dependencies that were implicitly encoded by dependencies in HTTP/2 are explicitly encoded with strict prioritization.
 This simplifies priority tree management, eliminates potential new race conditions introduced by HTTP/3's multiple streams, and improves framing efficiency with more than 64 requests.

-When a placeholder is reparented or given a new weight or strict priority, all dependent placeholders and streams are also re-prioritized.

 When a prioritized element is first created, it has a default initial weight of 16, priority of 16, and a default dependency.
 Requests and placeholders are